filabs-dev/plutus-budget-service/README.md

 You can use the provided Dockerfile to build the docker image by using the following command:

-`docker build --tag budget-server:0.1.0.0 .`
+`docker build --tag budget-server:latest .`

 After building the image you can run the server using:

 `docker run --name budget-server -p 3001:3001 -d budget-server [Network configuration file]`

 The default image provides two configuration files, `/configurations/mainnet.json` and `/configurations/preprod.json`.

+So, for instance, for running the service for preprod just run

+`docker run --name budget-server -p 3001:3001 -d budget-server /configurations/preprod.json`

 If you wish to provide your own configuration file you need to add it to the image running a command like this one:

 `docker run --name budget-server -p 3001:3001 -d -v [Local path to config file]:[Container path to config file] budget-server [Container path to config file]`